 Colloquium participants agreed that accurate and complete annotation is vital to making full use of genomic data.
 However, there are great deficiencies in currently available annotation sources.
 Moreover, there are few sources of dedicated funding for experimental approaches to annotation.
 In light of these facts, it was recommended that a new initiative be undertaken that would synergistically combine computational methodologies for functional prediction with a systematic experimental approach to test those predictions.
 It would also broaden the foundational set of experimentally determined gene functions by finding missing genes for known enzymatic functions.
 Such a program would both increase experimental knowledge and spur further accuracy in bioinformatics prediction leading to repeated cycles of validation and prediction.

 As part of the proposed initiative, a new resource focused on annotation should be developed.
-The central component is a database containing:
+The central component is a database containing the following:

 The basic design of the database was discussed, and recommendations for hosting, administration, and management of the database were put forth.